*** Costa Rica Costa Rican ropa niño niños Costa Rica boys clothing

 We have only limited information on boys' activities at this time.
 An important activity is religion.
 Most Costa Ricans are Catholic and the Catholic Church has played an important role in Costa Rican society.

 The family in most countries is a cornerstone of most county's society.
-The major exception is totalitarian countries, Communist countries, where the state often aggressively intrudes on family life.
+The major exception is totalitarian countries, Communist and Fascist (both Socialist variants, where the totalitarisn state aggressively intrudes on family life.
 The HBC family section is a valuable section.
 In terms of fashion, family images put boys fashion into the context of the day, showing what girls and adults were also wearing.
 Family images also produce insights on many other areas covered by HBC, especially the chronology, demographics, economy, ethnicity, garments, gender, and other important sections on our country pages.
-At this time we archived only one Costa Rican family.
-The Méndez family were a peasant family photographed in front of their modest, but tidy adobe home (1933).
-They lived in Moravia, a canton in San José province, the province is near the Pacific Ocean but does not touch it.
-Moravia itself is further from the cost than most of Moravia.
-Much of the Canton is in the foothills of the Cordillera Central, but Morvia is located squarely in the middle of the country.
-We see Florentino Méndez and Elena Umaña Rodríguez with their seven children.
+At this time we archived only a few Costa Rican family and information about the family is still sketchy.
+One issue is that peasant families in Costa Rica were not generally Amer-Indian and Mestizo families as was generally the case in Central America and they were probably small landowners, also often not the case.

 Navigate the Boys' Historical Clothing Web Site: